Meet Lil Bri, Houston’s Newest Pride and Joy

 Is there a particular song that stands out for you in the album?

-Yes.
-Right now the song that a lot of people are vibing to, I haven’t even released it, I may drop it as a single because people are reacting to it well, it’s called “Walk in My Shoes.”
+Right now the song that a lot of people are vibing to, I haven’t even released it, is called “Walk in My Shoes.”

-And I’m literally putting you in my shoes.
-A lot of people you know they try to say, “Oh I can do that” or judge you about situations in your life or things you go through or the way you choose to handle stuff, and by me writing this I’m like, “Ok let me put you in my shoes and walk you through the song and show you what I’ve been through.
+A lot of people say, “Oh I can do that” or judge you about situations in your life or things you go through or the way you choose to handle stuff, and by me writing this I’m like, “Ok let me put you in my shoes and walk you through the song and show you what I’ve been through.
 See if you can actually handle that.”
 So that song is really good.

 Do you have any specific goals for the rest of 2019?